Past events, webinars and other films can be watched on our YouTube channel

 Syrena Songs - BBC World Service available on Iplayer

 Broadcast on 5 August - Monica Whitlock tells Syrena Record's story and travels to Warsaw to hear from a new generation of musicians recreating Syrena's sound.
 Syrena Records was created in 1904.
 It sold millions of discs to new audiences hungry for shellac delights - opera singers, cantors, political humour and Yiddish theatre.
-Success allowed founder Juliusz Feigenbaum to invest in state of the art recording technology.
+Success allowed founder Juliusz Feigenbaum to invest in state-of-the-art recording technology.
 By the time independent Poland was reborn in 1918 Syrena was well placed to shape the sound of a new nation.

 Hot tango and jazz were performed by superb musicians and singers, mostly Jewish, mostly of a generation breaking away from the old world and facing the new.
 Adam Aston, Hanka Ordonka, Henryk Wars, Mieczysław Fogg and others cut disc after disc before playing in the elite nightclubs of Warsaw.
 Some 14,000 records by artists at the top of their game.
 Outpourings of Yiddish tango, slinky foxtrots, romantic ballads.
 Records in Hebrew, Yiddish, and Polish.
 Songs such as The Last Sunday and Donna Clara went international.